tdang0218-sudo/firewall-log-analysis/Charts/block-rate.md

 **Observed Behavior**
 ---
-- 92 instances of traffic were initiated and pfSense were able to block all 92.
+- Ninety two instances of traffic were initiated and pfSense was able to block all ninety two.

 **Security Implications**
 ---